 The information listed below is a synopsis of available means of financing your Master’s Degree Program.
 For more information, please contact the appropriate offices.

-Students who qualify should contact the Financial Aid Office at 215.951.1070 for further information.
+Students who qualify should contact the Financial Aid Office at 215.951.1070 or Financial Aid website for further information.

 These assistantships carry a work requirement of approximately 8-10 hours per week during the semester that they are offered.
 Work responsibility may include some combination of administrative assistance, research assistance, and teaching assistance, depending upon departmental and program needs as well as the student’s goals, strengths, and schedule.